andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Challenges

-NOTE: LOTS OF THIS IS THE SOLUTION RATHER THAN THE CHALLENGE, BUT WE CAN PULL THAT DOWN TO LOWER SECTIONS LATER
+NB: LOTS OF THIS IS THE SOLUTION RATHER THAN THE CHALLENGE, BUT WE CAN PULL THAT DOWN TO LOWER SECTIONS LATER

 Discovering boundaries - this was a very process-intensive environment, where things (cases) seemed to pass through a lot of organisations and hands.